Madhyapur Thimi: Archaeology

 There are indications that the city may be as old as 3000 BC.
 A recent work by Mohan Pant and Shuji Funo compared the very regular grid layout of Thimi to other ancient cities in the Indus valley and Nepal.
 The details of the grid dimensions of city blocks are very close to those of Mohenjo-daro and Sirkap (part of ruins near Taxila) in Pakistan; also Patan, Nepal.
 The authors found that plot dimensions measure 9.6 m by 19.2 m, and are very uniform.
 These dimensions correspond to Indus Valley civilization.

 Etymology

-Madhypur Thimi is situated in the center of the valley between Patan, Kathmandu and Bhaktapur.
+Madhypur-Thimi is situated in the center of the valley between Patan, Kathmandu and Bhaktapur.
 Because of its position it served as a bulwark between Bhaktapur, Patan and Kathmandu during the late malla period when there were often battles among the three kingdoms of the valley.
 Several legends surround the name "Thimi" and its meaning.
 Legend says that because the people of Thimi so successfully defended Bhaktapur, the kings of Bhaktapur called them "Chhemi", meaning "capable people", thus praising them for their loyal constant support.
 Gradually the name of the settlement became "Thimi".

-"Madhya" means centre and "pur" means city; therefore Madhyapur means city located in the centre.
-The oldest known name of the city is "Themmring".
+In 1825 B.S., during unification campion of Nepal, King Prithivi Narayan Shah conquered Khoppring State (Khopa-dey).
+He then decided to rename his kingdom from Gorkha to Nepal and moved the capital to Yey-dey/Kantipur, which is now Kathmandu.

+He went on to rename all the captured cities in the Parbati/Khas language.
+For example: